 Dental/lip/jaw trauma Ask patients about their dentition and document carefully.

-Perforation/mediastinitis Not common, but does occur.
+Perforation/mediastinitis Rare but serious complication.
 Mainly a risk of oesophagoscopy.
 The patient should be warned specifically about this possibility and its consequences.
 They would need to stay in hospital for at least two weeks, fed via a nasogastric tube.
 Occasionally an open surgical repair is required (external neck wound).
 Mediastinitis is rare but has a high mortality.

 Need for further treatment Dependent on histology.

 A patient will usually go home the same day and be followed up in clinic in approximately two weeks for histology results.